 You can see all of the snippets available.
 On the menu bar, choose Tools, Code Snippets Manager.
 For Visual C#, the if snippet is in Visual C# .
 For Visual Basic, the if snippets are in Conditionals and Loops, Code Patterns.
 You can use this manager to browse existing snippets or add your own snippets.

 To activate a snippet when typing code, type it and choose the TAB key.
 Many snippets appear in the IntelliSense window, which is why you choose the TAB key twice: first to select the snippet from the IntelliSense window, and then to tell the IDE to use the snippet.
 (IntelliSense supports the if snippet, but not the ifelse snippet.)

 Before you run your program, save your program by choosing the Save All toolbar button, which appears as follows.

 Alternatively, to save your program, on the menu bar, choose File, Save All.
 It's a best practice to save early and often.

 When it's running, your program should look like the following picture.

 To test your program

-Press the F5 key or click the Start Debugging toolbar button.
+Choose the F5 key or choose the Start Debugging toolbar button.

 Load a picture, and it appears in your PictureBox.
-Then try resizing your form.
+Then try resizing your form by dragging its borders.
 Because you have your PictureBox docked inside a TableLayoutPanel, which itself is docked inside the form, your picture area will resize itself so that it's as wide as the form, and fills the top 90 percent of the form.
 That's why you used the TableLayoutPanel and FlowLayoutPanel containers: They keep your form sized correctly when the user resizes it.